jacksund/simmate/docs/getting_started/add_computational_resources/adding_clusters_and_workers.md

-# Setting up your cluster and workers
+# Configuring Your Cluster and Workers

 -------------------------------------------------------------------------------

-## Run vs. Run-cloud
+## Switching from Run to Run-cloud

-Scheduling a workflow is straight-forward.
-Simply change all your scripts and commands from the `run` method to the `run_cloud` method.
-For example, if you are using the command line:
+Transitioning a workflow to a schedule is simple.
+All you need to do is replace all your scripts and commands from the `run` method to the `run_cloud` method.
+For instance, if you're using the command line:

 === "command line"
     ``` bash